shahmirthesquid/BladeTheoryXL/README.md

 vtx 3 3 0 0 5 1650 1850
 ```

 This configuration changes VTX power based on the position of AUX channel 4.
 This skips the 2 watt setting on the VTX as I don't want to waste buttons to map out every power level.
-These buttons can then be reserved for future functionality'
+These buttons can then be reserved for future functionality.

 ### Reciever
 Originally had a Spektrum SPM4649T / SH703X reciever that refused to go into bind mode.